-- With 54 gallons overall capacity (27 on each side side for a low weight rotation)
+- With 54 gallons overall capacity (27 on each side for a low weight rotation)

-- Can process compost more quickly than most bigger units.
+- It can process compost more quickly than most bigger units.

 - Both the structure and chambers are constructed of stainless steel and polypropylene drums.